-Page 29 of 38 Exhibit D its subcontractors/network providers providing services pursuant to this Contract shall submit the disclosures below to Nevada County Behavioral Health regarding the network providers' (disclosing entities') ownership and control.
-The Contractor's network providers must submit updated disclosures to Nevada County Behavioral Health upon submitting the provider application, before entering into or renewing the network providers' contracts, and within 35 days after any change in the provider's ownership and/or annually.

-- (b) Disclosures to be provided: - The name and address of any person (individual or corporation) with an ownership or control interest in the disclosing entity, fiscal agent, or managed care entity.
+- (a) Who must provide disclosures.
+The Medi-Cal agency must obtain disclosures from disclosing entities, fiscal agents, and managed care entities.
+Contractor and any of its subcontractors/network providers providing services pursuant to this Contract shall submit the disclosures below to NCBH regarding the network providers' (disclosing entities') ownership and control.
+Contractor's network providers must submit updated disclosures to NCBH upon submitting the provider application, before entering into or renewing the network providers' contracts, and within 35 days after any change in the provider's ownership and/or annually. - (b) Disclosures to be provided: - The name and address of any person (individual or corporation) with an ownership or control interest in the disclosing entity, fiscal agent, or managed care entity.
 The address for corporate entities must include as applicable primary business address, every business location, and P.O.
 Box address. - Date of birth and Social Security Number (in the case of an individual). - Other tax identification number (in the case of a corporation) with an ownership or control interest in the disclosing entity (or fiscal agent or managed care entity) or in any subcontractor in which the disclosing entity (or fiscal agent or managed care entity) has a five (5) percent or more interest. - Whether the person (individual or corporation) with an ownership or control interest in the disclosing entity (or fiscal agent or managed care entity) is related to another person with ownership or control interest in the disclosing entity as a spouse, parent, child, or sibling; or whether the person (individual or corporation) with an ownership or control interest in any subcontractor in which the disclosing entity (or fiscal agent or managed care entity) has a five (5) percent or more interest is related to another person with ownership or control interest in the disclosing entity as a spouse, parent, child, or sibling. - The name of any other disclosing entity (or fiscal agent or managed care entity) in which an owner of the disclosing entity (or fiscal agent or managed care entity) has an ownership or control interest. - The name, address, date of birth, and Social Security Number of any managing employee of the disclosing entity (or fiscal agent or managed care entity). - (c) When the disclosures must be provided. - I. Disclosures from providers or disclosing entities.
 Disclosure from any provider or disclosing entity is due at any of the following times: - i.
 Upon the provider or disclosing entity submitting the provider application. - ii.
 Upon the provider or disclosing entity executing the provider Contract. - iii.
 Upon request of the Medi-Cal agency during the re-validation of enrollment process under § 455.414. - iv.
 Within 35 days after any change in ownership of the disclosing entity. - II.
 Disclosures from fiscal agents.
 Disclosures from fiscal agents are due at any of the following times: - i.
 Upon the fiscal agent submitting the proposal in accordance with the State's procurement process. - ii.
 Upon the fiscal agent executing the contract with the State. - iii.
 Upon renewal or extension of the contract. - iv.
-Within 35 days after any change in ownership of the fiscal agent. - III.
-Disclosures from managed care entities.
-Disclosures from managed care entities (MCOs, PIHPs, PAHPs, and HIOs), except PCCMs are due at any of the following times:
+Within 35 days after any change in ownership of the fiscal agent.